Alcampopiano/hypothesize/CONTRIBUTING.md

 When you submit a pull request, the continuous integration test suite will run tests to validate the correctness of certain functions.
 It is a good idea run these existing tests locally to see if they pass.
-Feel free to pickle new results and same them in the "test_data" folder if this is needed for testing purposes.
+Feel free to pickle new results and save them in the "test_data" folder if this is needed for testing purposes.